Policy

 ii.

-Predecessor Employer B is transferred to Successor Employer C effective the following
+of Predecessor Employer B is transferred to Successor Employer C effective the

-July 1.
-(First day of the following policy year).
+following July 1, the effective first day of the following policy year.

 v.